Scoliosis Treatment: Chiropractic Management is an Effective Solution

 Flexibility exercises & stretches are an excellent way to improve overall flexibility, release tension and support mobility.
 Most exercises and stretches are tailored to busy modern lives and easily integrate into your daily routine.

 Activator Technique or Impulse Mobilisation Therapy (hand-held instruments) is used to facilitate improved joint mobility and is appropriate for all persons and levels of severity.

 SOT pelvic blocking (mobilisation of pelvic joints) to promote pelvic and sacral joint mobility

 Massage for muscular tightness and tension is common for Scoliosis sufferers due to the abnormal spinal positioning.
 Specific massage and muscle releasing techniques are ideal for improving muscle tension and therefore relieving pain

 Flexibility & Strengthening Exercise prescription is necessary.
 Specific exercises depend on the nature of the curvature and must only be recommended by a trained professional

-Bracing is usually considered in cases where progression is expected.
-In some cases bracing may prevent the need for surgery and the process involves specifically designing a brace to fit the torso of the individual, almost like a corset.
-The brace places pressure to specific areas of the spine in order to attempt at straightening the curvature.
+Bracing is commonly considered when there is a chance of advancement.
+Bracing may prevent the need for surgery in some circumstances, and the process entails specially creating a brace to suit the individual's torso, much like a corset.
+The brace applies pressure to certain parts of the spine in an effort to straighten the curvature.

-Casting involves a plaster mould being wrapped around the torso which is thought to assist with ‘moulding’ or permanently changing the position of the spine as the child grows and develops.
+Casting is wrapping a plaster mould around the child's torso, which is supposed to aid in 'moulding,' or permanently modifying the position of the spine as the child grows and develops.